Analysis of Wallace's Proof of the Born Rule in Everettian Quantum Mechanics: Formal Aspects: Quantum Decision Problem

 At a branched state there are many versions of the agent, each acting on his own branch $M_i$.
-In EQM their individual acts $U_i\in\U_{M_i}$ must be restrictions of a single $U\in\U_{\dot{\vee}_i M_i}$.
-Unitarity implies that, being the $M_i$'s mutually orthogonal, so must be their images $U_i(M_i)$.
-Hence the acts in the different branches must somehow be correlated, threatening the free will of the agent's versions.
-What might save it is that, if two macrostates represent very distinct physical situations, most physically reasonable evolutions of them will preserve enough differences to almost maintain orthogonality.
-Then small adjustments of the $U_i$'s might be enough to attain perfect orthogonality.
+In EQM their individual acts $U_i\in\U_{M_i}$ are restrictions of some $U\in\U_{\dot{\vee}_i M_i}$.
+In Wallace's terminology, they form a \emph{compatible act function}.
+Being the $M_i$'s mutually orthogonal, so must be their images $U_i(M_i)$.